pepurion/aleph/content/Character/Character File.md

 - Mind - Intellect and Will
 - Soul - Display and Charm

 You spend 1 SP (Skill point) to up a **skill** value by one.
-Skills are limited by the value of it's connected Talent stat value.
+Skills are limited by the value of it's connected Talent Stat's value.
 If you are **gifted** in a skill, it's maximum value is doubled.

 **Stat's** value is based on sum of it's skills' values.